saymrwulf/pulp-runtime/notes.md

-2018-06-15T23:05:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2018-06-15T23:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2018-06-21T23:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime)
+2018-06-15T23:05:00 - Refactor for clarity, might break a few tests though (pulp-runtime) 2018-06-15T23:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2018-06-21T23:04:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (pulp-runtime) 2018-07-01T17:04:00 - Quick fix, referencing a known issue from the official repo (pulp-runtime)